top of page

 PhD (KERATOCONUS AND CROSSLINKING) | BOPTOM (FIRST CLASS HONS)

-Dr Akilesh Gokul (Aki) is a therapeutically qualified Optometrist, specialising in keratoconus.
+Dr Akilesh (Aki) Gokul is a therapeutically qualified Optometrist, specialising in keratoconus.

 Aki holds a Bachelor of Optometry (First Class Honours) from The University of Auckland.
 Throughout his undergraduate study, Aki was intrigued by the multitude of ways in which a person’s vision can be affected by the wide range of eye conditions and the fact that while the ability to treat many of these conditions had progressed immensely, there were still many shortcomings.